longturn/freeciv21/docs/Playing/cma.rst

 The sliders are of two kinds: the rightmost sliders are factors, which gauges how much one product is worth compared to the others (e.g how much shields are worth with respect to everything else).
-The leftmost sliders are constraints: you can command the city not to lose food, e.g. by setting the surplus constraint to zero; and you can allow the city to lose gold by setting the gold surplus to -3 e.g., and urge them to make at least 5 shields per round by setting the production surplus to 5.
+The leftmost sliders are constraints.
+You can command the city not to lose food, e.g. by setting the surplus constraint to zero, and you can allow the city to lose gold by setting the gold surplus to -3, and urge them to make at least 5 shields per round by setting the production surplus to 5.
 The most powerful constraint, though, is the Celebrate constraint, which makes the city celebrate at once (which usually takes effect the round after you change it).

-It is obvious that the Governor can't fulfill all these constraints in every case.
-Whenever the constraints can't be fulfilled, the Governor quits its service for that city, giving a message: :strong:`"The agent can't fulfill the requirements for Berlin.
+It is obvious that the Governor cannot fulfill all these constraints in every case.
+Whenever the constraints cannot be fulfilled, the Governor quits its service for that city, giving a message:
+:strong:`"The agent can't fulfill the requirements for Berlin.
 Passing back control."` You then have the choice of either managing the city on your own (which has some drawbacks, see below), or open that city and change the surplus requirements so that they can be fulfilled.

 When you have made a setup for a city, you need to click on :guilabel:`Enable` to switch on the Governor.
 If this button's text is greyed, either the Governor is already active, or the task is impossible.
 In the